nhsengland/NHSSynth/src/nhssynth/modules/README.md

     }
     ```

-    And again, edit the following block if you want your module to be included in a full pipeline run:
+    And (optionally) edit the following block if you want your module to be included in a full pipeline run:

     ```python
-    def run_pipeline(args):
-        ...
-        mymodule.myexecutor(args)
-        ...
+    PIPELINE = [..., mymodule, ...]  # NOTE this determines the order of a pipeline run
     ```

-5. Finally, add the following line of code to `run.py`:

-    ```python
-    def run()
-        ...
-        add_module_subparser(subparsers, "mymodule")
-        ...
-    ```

-6. Congrats, your module is implemented!
+5. Congrats, your module is implemented!